codevakure/void-clone/cleanup-docs/README.md

-# Void Editor - Microsoft Services Cleanup Documentation
+# Zap Editor - Microsoft Services Cleanup Documentation

 This folder contains all documentation related to the removal of Microsoft proprietary services from the VS Code fork to ensure legal compliance for commercial distribution.